IPS-Eye-White

 Rick Warren was apparently so hell bent on proving his point from the Scriptures that he latched on to any verse that he could partially quote or wrench out of its context to do so.

-1) To begin with Jesus being called a "friend of sinners" was a remark made by self-righteous, religious hypocrites.
+1) To begin with Jesus being called a "friend of sinners" was a remark made by some of those around Him, many of whom were very critical of both Him and John the Baptist.

 "For John came neither eating nor drinking, and they say, 'He has a demon!'
 "The Son of Man came eating and drinking, and they say, 'Behold, a gluttonous man and a drunkard, a friend of tax collectors and sinners!'
 Yet wisdom is vindicated by her deeds."
 (Matthew 11:18-19 NASB)